 When it’s cultivated, it makes it much more readily available.
 Cultivation of this superior herb also meets the huge ‘global’ ginseng demand although some scientists want the return of more naturally farmed ginseng due to its endangered state.
 It’s special endangered wild state is because this amazing plant is harvested for its root so each plant is ultimately destroyed after harvesting.
 Thanks to its popularity over centuries with the Chinese it has succombe to hunters in its natural habitat.

 Cultivated ginseng is grown in raised beds, placed in neat rows, and grows under artificial shade usually under polypropylene or a shade cloth.
-This ‘domesticated ginseng’ is therefore easily grown and is priced at around $15 a pound in its dried form.
+This ‘domesticated ginseng’ is therefore easily grown and is priced at around $25 to 40 a pound in its dried form.
 This makes it extremely popular and still beneficial in treating and preventing illness.
-The wild version can attract around $500 a pound which is why it has been decreased in availability and increased so much in value.
+Wild roots can attract around $500 a pound which is why it has been decreased in availability and increased so much in value.

 Harvested and grown in its natural habitat, wild ginseng has been over-harvested because the Chinese prize it’s medicinal value but it’s caused their own wild ginseng to be very near to extinction.
 The Chinese people have strong beliefs that the most potent variety of ginseng is that grown wildly.
 It is deemed to be more potent because it is slow growing and usually harvested at an older age than commercially cultivated versions of the herb.

 It grows under natural shade provided beneath a canopy of trees, and farmed agriculturally following recognised horticultural practices.
 But it is still victim to rich-seeking poachers.
 Because of its now scarce availability, scientists are looking at the potential of forest farming ginseng in America where it can be planted from cultivated seed, but then grown using natural practices and methods.